How to Maintain a Valid Immigration Status in Canada

 • start another program at VCC

-• start another program at another DLI (change their DLI)
+• start another program at another DLI (refer to change DLI

 • change their visa status to a visitor or worker (if eligible)